MaRS-Solutions-Lab/civic-digital-trust/smart-cities/governing-the-digital-layer.md

 [https://laws-lois.justice.gc.ca/eng/const/page-15.html](https://laws-lois.justice.gc.ca/eng/const/page-15.html)
 {% endhint %}

-Canada has a federal privacy law called the [Personal Information Protection and Electronic Documents Act ](https://laws-lois.justice.gc.ca/eng/acts/p-8.6/)\(PIPEDA\).
-Ontario has the [Freedom of Information and Protection of Privacy Act \(FIPPA](http://www.e-laws.gov.on.ca/html/statutes/english/elaws_statutes_90f31_e.htm)\) to protect the privacy of individuals and the [Personal Health Information Protection Act \(PHIPA\)](http://www.e-laws.gov.on.ca/html/statutes/english/elaws_statutes_04p03_e.htm) to protect the privacy of individuals who receive health care.
+The rights granted in the Charter are not absolute.
+They are subject to reasonable limits prescribed by law that can be justified in a free and democratic society (Section 1).

+When discussing privacy, it is important to distinguish between different types of privacy interests.
+The Supreme Court of Canada [has recognized] (http://canlii.ca/t/g7dzn) three types of privacy interests - informational (information about a person), personal (bodily), territorial (own's home or private space).

+The types of privacy interests involved in civic digital trusts are primarily informational.
+Canada has federal and provincial laws that operate within the limits of the Charter to protect individual informational privacy interests while recognizing the needs for governments, public sector organizations and private sector organizations to collect, use and disclose personal information.
+For example, the federal [Privacy Act] (http://canlii.ca/t/7vk9) protects the privacy of individuals with respect to personal information about themselves held by a government institution and provides individuals with a right of access to that information.
+In Ontario, the [Freedom of Information and Protection of Privacy Act] (http://canlii.ca/t/2d9) fulfills a similar purpose for provincial government institutions and the [Municipal Freedom of Information and Protection of Privacy Act] (http://canlii.ca/t/2k1)\(MFIPPA\) governs municipal corporations, such as the City of Toronto.
+There is also a [Personal Health Information Protection Act] (http://canlii.ca/t/32t) in Ontario that applies primarily to hospitals and regulated health professionals when the collect, use and disclose personal health information for the purpose of providing healthcare to an individual.

+Ontario (unlike Alberta, British Columbia and Quebec) does not have a private sector privacy law.
+Ontario also does not expressly recognize privacy as a fundamental human right (unlike [Quebec]) (http://canlii.ca/t/x8d).
+Instead, the federal [Personal Information Protection and Electronic Documents Act] (http://canlii.ca/t/7vwj) contains the rules that govern organizations that collect, use or disclose personal information in the course of a commercial activity.

 {% hint style="info" %}
-Personal information is data about an “identifiable individual”.
-It is information that on its own or combined with other pieces of data, can identify _you_ as an individual... it can mean information about your:
+Under these laws, "personal information" is usually defined as information "about an identifiable individual”.
+It is data that on its own or combined with other pieces of data, can identify _you_ as an individual... it can mean information about your:

 * race, national or ethnic origin,
 * religion,